NixOS/nix.dev/source/tutorials/nix-language.md

 Explanation:

-- This expression is a function that takes an attribute set as an argument.
+- This expression is a function that takes an attribute set as its argument.
 - If the argument has the attribute `pkgs`, it will be used in the function body.
   Otherwise, by default, import the Nix expression in the file found on the lookup path `<nixpkgs>` (which is a function in this case), call the function with an empty attribute set, and use the resulting value.
 - The name `message` is bound to the string value `"hello world"`.